-On July 2, 2008, the Governor of Massachusetts signed into law "The Green Communities Act" (the GC Act), an energy policy statute designed to substantially increase energy efficiency and the development of renewable energy resources in Massachusetts.
+Fitchburg - Other - On July 2, 2008, the Governor of Massachusetts signed into law "The Green Communities Act" (the GC Act), an energy policy statute designed to substantially increase energy efficiency and the development of renewable energy resources in Massachusetts.
 The GC Act provides for utilities to recover in rates the incremental costs associated with its various mandated programs.
 Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file enhanced three-year energy efficiency investment plans, plans to establish smart grid pilot programs, proposals to purchase long-term contracts for renewable energy, special tariffs to allow the net metering of customer-owned renewable generation, and terms and conditions for purchasing supplier receivables.
 Three year energy efficiency investment plans, plans to establish smart grid pilot programs, and net metering tariffs have been approved by the MDPU.
-Proposals to purchase long-term contracts for renewable ong-term contracts for renewable energy and terms and conditions for purchasing supplier receivables are under review in a separately designated docket.
+On June 16, 2011, the MDPU issued its final order with respect to the terms and conditions for purchasing supplier receivables (POR).
+Under POR, the electric distribution companies purchase the billing accounts receivable of competitive suppliers operating in their service territories.

 On January 26, 2011, the MDPU issued orders with respect to Fitchburg's 2008 and 2009 Service Quality Reports for its electric division.
 Fitchburg failed to meet certain of its service quality benchmarks in 2008, and a penalty of \$100,478 was ordered to be refunded to its electric customers.
+The Company refunded this amount to customers in their June and July 2011 billings.
 For 2009 performance, no net penalty was assessed.
 As required by the Order, on February 16, 2011 Fitchburg filed a report regarding the actions it has taken to improve its performance in the metrics it had not met.